Thierry Doubai: Bnei Yehuda F.C.

 On 17 August 2015 Doubai signed with Bnei Yehuda Tel Aviv F.C. which was promoted to the Israeli Premier League.
 He made his Bnei Yehuda F.C. debut on 22 August and scored the first goal in a 3–0 away win against Maccabi Haifa F.C. at Sammy Ofer Stadium.
 Later on that season Doubai lost his place in the Bnei Yehuda line-up, and in July 2016 the team announced his release.

 International career

 On 26 March 2008, Doubai made his debut for Ivory Coast against Tunisia.

-Personal life

-Thierry is the older brother of the professional footballer Kouadio Pascal Doubaï.